ers-stars/dolphot_jwst/docs/post-processing/catalogs.rst

 * Flag <= 2
 * Type <= 2

 To be satisfied in F090W and F150W simultaneously.
 This selection has been shown to be mostly pure down to **SNR** of 10 (`Warfield et al. 2023 <https://ui.adsabs.harvard.edu/abs/2023RNAAS...7...23W/abstract>`_).
 A higher level of residual contaminants might remain below that threshold.
-Applying these cuts to our M92 catalog (including a **SNR** <= 10 cut), we obtain the following color-magnitude diagram.
+Applying these cuts to our M92 catalog, we obtain the following color-magnitude diagram.

 .. figure:: ../images/M92_Doc_Pure.png
   :width: 500